History Alumni Update

 News from our History alumni…

-Deneil Hill (2010) is a Ph.D. student in History at SUNY-Binghamton, where she was recently named a Managing Editor of the Journal of Women’s History.
+Deneil Hill (2010) is a Ph.D. candidate in History at SUNY-Binghamton, where she has served a Managing Editor of the Journal of Women’s History and recently received the Woodrow Wilson Dissertation Fellowship in Women’s Studies for her dissertation project, “Shifting Feminist Visions at the UN: Self-Determination, Sexuality and Human Rights, 1975-1995.”
 Deneil got in touch recently:

 “Graduating from the history department at Eastern Oregon University provided me with a solid foundation on which I could build my future career.
 Not only did the program teach me skills that are now vital as I continue my education, it taught me important skills for life.
 The faculty taught me diverse histories from a variety of cultures and perspectives, as well as the importance of those histories to me in the present.
 The small class sizes allowed for more personalized attention from professors who truly care about the success of each one of their students.
 They helped me to reach and exceed my expectations of myself.”